Cesare Battisti (militant): Arrest and asylum in Brazil

 After Brazil granted him refugee status through a decision of its Minister of Justice Tarso Genro.
 Battisti's request for asylum was first denied by the National Committee for Refugees, in a decision taken by simple majority.
-His defense appealed to the Minister of Justice, who granted in January 2009 refugee status, a decision which divided Brazilian public opinion.
-Refugee status, however, halts the request for extradition, which is being considered by the Brazilian Supreme Court.
+His defense appealed to the Minister of Justice, who granted him in January 2009 refugee status, a decision which divided Brazilian public opinion.

 Italian President Giorgio Napolitano wrote to Brazilian President Luiz Inácio Lula da Silva, informing him of the "emotion and understandable reactions" raised in his country, in public opinion and among political forces by this "grave decision".
-Italian Justice Minister, Angelino Alfano, has asked Brazilian authorities to reconsider this decision "in the light of international cooperation against terrorism".
-Lula answered Napolitano, mentioning that Genro's decision is founded on the Brazilian constitution and on the UN 1951 Convention on Refugee Status and is an act of sovereignty of Brazil.
+Italian Justice Minister, Angelino Alfano, asked Brazilian authorities to reconsider this decision "in the light of international cooperation against terrorism".
+Lula answered Napolitano, mentioning that Genro's decision was founded on the Brazilian constitution and on the UN 1951 Convention on Refugee Status and was a sovereign act by Brazil.

 Criticism was also based on speculations about the influence exerted by Carla Bruni, spouse of the French President Nicolas Sarkozy, on Genro's decision.
 Brazilian Senator Eduardo Suplicy attested to Corriere della Sera that Bruni herself asked Lula to refuge Battisti.
 Bruni denied this claim on a RAI interview as she expressed her condolences with the families of Battisti's victims.

-Controversy surrounded Genro's decision to grant refugee status to Battisti.
-Many law specialists have said that the decision was illegal.
-The Brazilian Supreme Court began trying the case in September 2009.
-By 5 to 4 (simple majority), the court ruled Genro's decision null and void on 18 November.
-However, the court also decided by 5 to 4 that the Brazilian constitution gives the president personal powers to deny the extradition if he chose, effectively putting the decision in the hands of Brazilian President Luiz Inácio Lula da Silva.